Butterfly valve: Rotary valve

 Rotary valves constitute a derivation of the general butterfly valves and are used mainly in powder processing industries.
 Instead of being flat, the butterfly is equipped with pockets.
 When closed, it acts exactly like a butterfly valve and is tight.
 But when it is in the rotation, the pockets allow dropping a defined amount of solids, which makes the valve suitable for dosing bulk product by gravity.
 Such valves are usually of small size (less than 300 mm), pneumatically activated and rotate 180 degrees back and forth.

 Use in industry

 In the pharmaceutical, chemical, and food industries, a butterfly valve is used to interrupt product flow (solid, liquid, gas) within the process.
-The valves used in these industries are usually manufactured according to cGMP guidelines (current good manufacturing practise).
+The valves used in these industries are usually manufactured according to cGMP guidelines (current good manufacturing practice).
 Butterfly valves generally replaced ball valves in many industries, particularly petroleum, due to lower cost and ease of installation, but pipelines containing butterfly valves cannot be 'pigged' for cleaning.